What are the entry requirements for a nursing or midwifery program?

-As a newly qualified Nurse, Nursing Assistant or Midwife, the Council will issue a PIN or AIN to you upon Registration or enrollment.
+As a newly qualified Nurse Assistant, Nurse or Midwife, the Council will issue a PIN or AIN to you upon Registration or enrollment.

 The applicant must have attended Workshops of Five(5) Days duration or Thirty (30) Contact hours together with;

 Two (2) Current Passport Pictures in Prescribed Uniform over a Red background for Nurse Assistants (Auxiliaries) and